RatnaRajpal/Internship_OOPSConcept/README.md

 Use Quadrilateral as the super class of the hierarchy.
 The instance variables of Quadrilateral should be the x-y coordinate pairs for the four endpoints of the Quadrilateral.
 Write a program that instantiates objects of your classes and outputs each object's area (except Quadrilateral).

+## ------------------------------------------------------------------------------------------------------------

+## Assignment 2:

+1. Write a program to check whether an array list contains an element or not.

+2. Write a program to check whether set contains an element or not.

+3. Write a program to traverse HashSet.

+4. Write a program to traverse Tree Set.

+5.Write a program to calculate occurrences of each element of an array list.

+6. Write a program to find the Pair from an array list whose sum will be K, where K will be taken as input